mathiath/Robotic_Arm/README.md

 ## Notes

-- Current setup uses a single shared speed value for all joints due to the RoboDK - Python interface.
+- Current setup uses a single shared speed value for all joints, due to the RoboDK - Python interface.
 - Acceleration smoothing is not implemented in this version.